 Elliott Frieden, Professional Writing Major, Theatre Minor

-After a semester as a biology major and two years as an education major, Elliot discovered his passion for writing and changed his major to professional writing with a minor in theatre and joined forces with the Writing Center.
+After a semester as a biology major and two years as an education major, Elliott discovered his passion for writing and changed his professional direction by declaring a major in professional writing and a minor in theatre.
+He then decided to join forces with the Writing Center to hone his writing skills and hang out with a pretty cool bunch of people.
 In his free time, he will most likely be reading, involved in a theatre production at the CFA, or spoiling himself with a Breaking Bad marathon.

 Ashlee Frey, English Education Major

 Ashlee is super excited to be working at the Writing Center.
-She wanted to help more students than just her friends and family revising writing projects, so she applied to the Writing Center to work with students on a regular basis.
-In her free time, she can be found hanging out with friends, watching a lot of movies, and writing short stories and poetry.
+Like many of our tutors, Ashlee has always helped her friends and family with their writing projects, but at the Writing Center, she is able to help even more people!
+In her free time, she hangs out with friends, watches a lot of movies, and writes short stories and poetry.

 Logan Heim, Professional Writing Major

 Logan Heim is a laid-back guy - feel free to call him Logi Bear.
-He hopes spend a lot of time with the Writing Center and is eager to help other students.
-In his free time, he likes playing League of Legends, Dota 2, and PlayStation 2 games.
-He enjoys reading and hanging out with his brothers at Sigma Tau Gamma.
-He also keeps up a semi-regular blog of short stories and poems after his homework is completed.
+He spends a lot of time with the Writing Center and loves to help other students with their writing.
+In his free time, he plays League of Legends, Dota 2, and PlayStation 2 games.
+He enjoys reading and hanging out with his brothers at Sigma Tau Gamma and keeps up a semi-regular blog of short stories and poems after his homework is completed.

 Luke Hughes, English Education Major